Free Diagnostic Maths Test For Primary And Secondary Schools And How To Create Your Own

 LOOKING FOR MORE KS1 AND KS2 DIAGNOSTIC ASSESSMENTS?

-Working with expert maths teachers we’ve created over 60 more detailed diagnostic maths assessments for all key national curriculum maths topics.
+Working with expert maths teachers we’ve created over 60 more detailed diagnostic maths assessments for all key national curriculum maths and numeracy topics.
 These are available with a premium subscription to the Third Space Learning Maths Hub.
 They come in pairs so you can do a pre and post lesson quiz with pupils.
 30 minutes well spent to get a detailed insight into each pupils strengths and weaknesses on a topic.

 Discover the Third Space Learning Maths Hub